lukateg/strength-age/README.md

 -- handle case when statusText: 'Service Unavailable' -- implement proper error boundary
--- use normaliseId across app where you use id from the url -- change userId on all tables to be createdBy
--- rename SelectFormItem to FormSelect
+-- use normaliseId across app where you use id from the url -- rename SelectFormItem to FormSelect
 -- remove all loading...
 -- create main page components like main-header and reuse it across the app